toladata/TolaActivity/CONTRIBUTING.md

 ## Contribution review process

 This repo is currently maintained by @glind and @mahmoodkhan, who have commit access.
-They will likely review your contribution.
+They will likely review your contribution in the form of a pull request.
 If you haven't heard from anyone in 10 days, feel free to bump the thread or @-mention a maintainer to review your contribution.

 ## Community